Semperfii/KanopyProject/README.md

 All the csv reports :
 * All the commits made between two given dates
-* Number of commits made by each author
+* Number of commits made by each author (here based on the 2000 last commits)
 * Number of average commits each week day of the current month
 * Cumulative commits made daily during the current month